-Compensation Committee in its work.
+In consultation with the Company's management, the Compensation Committee approves the Company's executive compensation philosophy and oversees and monitors the Company's executive compensation policies, plans and programs for the executive officers to assess whether they are consistent with the Company's compensation philosophy and objectives, as well as the long-term interests of the Company's stockholders.
+The Compensation Committee also evaluates and makes recommendations to the Board regarding the adequacy and effectiveness of non-employee director compensation.
+Our human resources executives and staff support the Compensation Committee in its work.
 These members of management work with compensation consultants (whose engagements have been approved by the Compensation Committee), accountants and legal counsel, as necessary, to implement the Compensation Committee's decisions, monitor evolving competitive practices and make compensation recommendations to the Compensation Committee.
 Our human resources management, in conjunction with our independent compensation consultant, develops specific compensation recommendations for executive officers, which are first reviewed by senior management and then presented to the Compensation Committee.
 The Compensation Committee has final authority to approve, modify or reject such recommendations in its sole discretion and to make its decisions in executive session.
 The Compensation Committee approves all compensation of our executive officers, including equity awards.

 Since 2018, the Compensation Committee has engaged Willis Towers Watson ("WTW") as its independent compensation consultant.
 WTW reports directly to the Compensation Committee, including with respect to management's recommendations of compensation programs and awards.
 The Compensation Committee has the sole authority to approve the scope and terms of the engagement of WTW and to terminate such engagement.
 WTW assisted the Compensation Committee with the development of competitive market data, compensation program design and related assessments of the Company's executive and director compensation levels, evaluation of annual and long-term incentive compensation strategy and compilation and review of total compensation data for the Company's NEOs (as defined in "Executive Compensation").
-The Company paid WTW approximately \$222,000 for the executive and director compensation consulting services described above in 2023.
-Additionally, Company management decided to engage WTW to provide other professional consulting services in 2023 (unrelated to executive compensation) primarily related to health and benefits programs in an amount totaling approximately \$11,000.